babel/website/docs/options.md

 }],
 ```
 could be used to enable the `compact` option for one specific file that is known
-to be large and minified, to tell Babel not to bother trying to print the file nicely.
+to be large and minified, and tell Babel not to bother trying to print the file nicely.

 ### `test`

 Type: `MatchPattern | Array<MatchPattern>` ([`MatchPattern`](#matchpattern))<br />

-If all of patterns fail to match, the current configuration object is considered
+If all patterns fail to match, the current configuration object is considered
 inactive and is ignored during config processing.
 This option is most useful
 when used within an `overrides` option object, but it's allowed anywhere.